Sorts briefs: Brittany Macias to take over Gering girls basketball program

 The tournament is a two-man over/under scramble.
 One player needs to be over 50 years old and one under the age.
 The event begins at 7:30 a.m. on Aug.
 12.

 The Hoffman scholarship which was established to honor the former music educator, is in its second year.
-Hoffman's husband, Ron, would like to offer more scholarships to a student each year in his wife's name.
+Hoffman’s husband, Ron, would like to offer more scholarships for students each year in his wife’s name.

 The tournament fee is $125 per player or $250 per team.
 It includes a 36 holdes of golf, a ribeye steak dinner, a Saturday pin prize for both morning and afternoon and a payout for three places per flight.